Clywedog Reservoir

 The Clywedog Reservoir (Llyn Clywedog) is a reservoir near Llanidloes, Wales on the head-waters of the River Severn.
-The construction of the reservoir was enabled by an Act of Parliament which asserted that "At certain times the flow of water in the river is inadequate ... unless that flow were regulated so as to ensure that at those times water in addition to the natural flow will flow down the river."
+The construction of the reservoir was enabled by an act of Parliament, the Clywedog Reservoir Joint Authority Act 1963 (c. xxxi), which asserted that "At certain times the flow of water in the river is inadequate ... unless that flow were regulated so as to ensure that at those times water in addition to the natural flow will flow down the river."

 Purpose

 Its primary purpose was to regulate the flow in the River Severn to mitigate flooding and provide support for drinking water abstractions for the West Midlands.
 It was completed in 1967 and is situated near the B4518 road north of Llanidloes, Powys.

 It regulates the flow of water in the River Severn by releasing water into the river channel during low flow periods and re-filling during the wetter winter months.
 This enables major water abstractions to be made from the River Severn to supply the West Midlands with 50 e6l of drinking water.
 Capacity is held in the reservoir throughout the winter so that it retains capacity to mitigate downstream flooding by absorbing excess flow from the head-waters of the Afon Clywedog, a tributary of the River Severn.
 The reservoir was formed by damming both the Afon Clywedog and a much smaller embankment dam located at Bwlch-y-gle to prevent overflow into the next valley.
 Its concrete buttress dam is the tallest concrete dam in the UK, with a height of 72 m and a length of 230 m.
 When at capacity the reservoir contains approximately 50,000 megalitres of water.